pokarparth/rbf_param_msc_thesis/README.md

 ## Acknowledgements

 Supervised by Lindsey Heagy.
-Developed within the UBC Geophysical Inversion Facility and built on SimPEG, discretize, NumPy, SciPy, and Jupyter.
+Developed within the UBC Geophysical Inversion Facility and built on SimPEG.
 The muon forward operator was provided by Ideon Technologies.